Estimated reading time: 4 minutes

-Typical vehicle repairs such as changing the oil and oil filter, brake work, replacing batteries, and engine tune-ups keep our nation’s nearly 300,000 automotive repair businesses busy.
-As a result, analysts predict the auto mechanics industry will achieve annual growth of 4% over the next few years.
+Typical vehicle repairs such as changing the oil and oil filter, brake work, replacing batteries, and engine tune-ups keep our nation’s automotive repair businesses busy.
+According to IBISWorld, the auto mechanics industry will achieve annual growth of 3.5% this year¹.
 If you own an auto repair business, this is good news.
 If you plan well, your auto repair shop profits can increase.

 However, you cannot just assume that a high-traffic location and a large business sign are all you need to attract new customers and generate a steady income.
 Many things need to be done to keep your business moving forward.
 Balboa Capital is sharing these tips to drive auto repair shop profits.
 We think you will find them to be quite helpful.

 Hire skilled auto mechanics.

 We do not need to tell you how important it is to have skilled mechanics in your auto repair business.
 Well-trained, capable, and reliable auto mechanics are the backbone of your operation.
 They can pinpoint vehicle problems and perform repairs quicker because they know what they are doing.
 This makes your customers happy and increases your word-of-mouth business.